We believe that Jesus of Nazareth is both fully God and fully human, and, therefore, the only mediator between God and us.

 We renounce Satan and all the spiritual forces of wickedness which seek to corrupt and destroy the creatures of God, and, protected by the whole armor of God and equipped with the Word of God (the sword of the Spirit), we persevere in resisting evil.

-We believe that Baptism (immersion in water or sprinkling with water in the name of the Father, the Son and the Holy Spirit) is the New Covenant equivalent of circumcision, and, therefore, is the normal rite of initiation by which we become children of God and heirs of the Kingdom of Heaven.
-If baptized as an infant, each person must personally confirm their acceptance of Jesus Christ as Lord and Savior, when they come of age.
-Furthermore, we believe the bread and wine of Holy Communion is the body and blood of Christ, because Jesus said it is.
-Holy Communion means that all who profess Jesus Christ as Lord and Savior are invited to come forward to the altar and receive the sacrament.
+We believe that Baptism (immersion in water or sprinkling with water in the name of the Father, the Son and the Holy Spirit) is, at the very least, the New Covenant equivalent of Old Testament circumcision, and therefore is the normal rite of initiation by which we become members of the visible covenant community of God.
+If baptized as an infant, each person must personally confirm their acceptance of Jesus Christ as Lord and Savior at an appropriate age.
+This is most appropriately done publicly in the Anglican rite of Confirmation.

-We believe the Christ-given mission of the Church, until He returns again, is to make disciples of all nations; to preach repentance for the forgiveness of sins and the coming of the Kingdom of God, to teach people to obey all that God has commanded, and to heal every disease and every infirmity, as we are each empowered and gifted by the Holy Spirit of God.
+We believe the Christ-given mission of the Church, until He returns again, is to make disciples of all nations; to preach repentance for the forgiveness of sins and the coming of the Kingdom of God, to teach people to obey all that God has commanded, and to heal every disease and every infirmity, as we are each empowered and gifted by the Holy Spirit.